joncrlsn/dque/README.md

   * Only public fields in a struct will be stored.
   * You must provide a function that returns a pointer to a new struct of the type stored in the queue.
 This function is used when loading segments into memory from disk.
 If you can think of a better way to handle this, I'd love to hear it.
 * Queue segment implementation:
   * For nice visuals, see [Gabor Cselle's documentation here](http://www.gaborcselle.com/open_source/java/persistent_queue.html).
-Note that Gabor's implementation kept the entire queue in memory as well as disk.
+Note that Gabor's implementation kept the entire queue in memory as well as disk.  dque keeps only the head and tail segments in memory.
   * Enqueueing an item adds it both to the end of the last segment file and to the in-memory item slice for that segment.
   * When a segment reaches its maximum size a new segment is created.
   * Dequeueing an item removes it from the beginning of the in-memory slice and appends a "delete" marker to the end of the segment file.
 This allows the item to be left in the file until the number of delete markers matches the number of items, at which point the entire file is deleted.